xiaozai/DeT/README.md

 We will public the generated depth maps one by one.
 ## Generated Depth maps for LaSOT
-We manually remove bad sequences, and here are totally 646 sequences used the **DenseDepth** method.
+We manually remove bad sequences, and here are totally 646 sequences (some zip files may be broken, will be updated soon) used the **DenseDepth** method.
 Original DenseDepth outputs are in range [0, 1.0], we multiply 2^16.
 Please check [LaSOT](http://vision.cs.stonybrook.edu/~lasot/) for RGB images and groundtruth.